Typhoeus-Wang/typhoeus-wang.github.io/docs/install.md

 ## New sites
 For new sites, the best way to get started with Hydejack is via the Starter Kit.
 It comes with a documented config file and example content that gets you started quickly.
+This is some edits.

 If you have a GitHub account, fork the [Hydejack Starter Kit][hsc] repository.
 Otherwise [download the Starter Kit][src] and unzip them somewhere on your machine.